OEA Members and Coronavirus FAQs

 Has the federal government passed its COVID-relief bill?
 Will it help me?

 The federal government is working on passing several large spending bills aimed at providing relief for individuals and businesses that have been affected by the coronavirus pandemic.
+These spending bills are commonly referred to by the phase of federal response they represent.

 The second of those bills, called “Phase Two,” was signed into law on Wednesday, March 18, 2020 by President Trump.
 That bill includes: